Codylon-Studios/TaskMinder/docs/src/development.md

 ### Applying databse changes

-Run `npx prisma migrate dev` to apply schema changes from previously pulled commits to your local database.
+Run `bunx prisma migrate dev` to apply schema changes from previously pulled commits to your local database.
 You should also run this command during development if the schema has been modified.

 If you make changes to the schema while developing—especially on a feature branch—don’t forget to generate a migration file.
 Otherwise, your changes might be lost or overwritten when switching branches (e.g., to `develop` or `main`).